 Does your AC company have both a skilled installation team and a highly trained service team?
 In that case, it’s much more likely that you’ll get quality service from them.

 First of all, they already know your system.
 Because they installed it, they understand exactly how it was done and why.
 That information can be helpful when performing a maintenance visit and AC tune up later.
-Plus, a qualified service team has the training and expertise to spot impending problems during a maintenance visit and correctly diagnose any repair issues.
+Plus, a qualified service team has the training and expertise to spot impending problems during an HVAC maintenance visit and correctly diagnose any repair issues.

 Companies that do both installations and regular service want to keep you as a regular customer for the long term.
 That means they stand behind their work, both on the installation and service side.
 And, they tend to consider service when they do the installation, adding helpful features like access doors that cut down on the time needed to perform service (which also saves you money).